 Cleaning and maintaining your outdoor kitchen is the key to maximizing the life of your outdoor dining components and accessories.
 Food residue and carbon buildup that remain in your grill for extended periods of time will cause components to break down and even rust, leaving you looking for replacement parts or a new grill altogether.
 It's best practice to clean your grill and its components after every use, and you should periodically perform a deep clean of the entire grill and accessories, which we detail how to do below.

 Although stainless steel is a pretty durable material, it isn’t indestructible.
 Luckily, there are preventative steps you can take to keep your stainless steel looking shiny.
 In terms of daily use, avoid destructive behaviors such as cutting directly on a stainless steel surface (always opt for a cutting board instead).
 When it comes to quick cleaning, wiping down with soapy water and rinsing thoroughly is your best bet for maintaining stainless steel surfaces.
-Make sure you are cleaning every surface including the cabinetry, sink, outdoor refrigerator and other stainless steel items on a regular basis.
+Make sure you are cleaning every surface including the cabinetry, sink, outdoor refrigerator, and other stainless steel items on a regular basis.

-You can also employ a special polish for removing smudges, fingerprints and stains if needed, but always use a soft cloth and never use anything harsher, like steel wool pads.
-Much like gouges that can result from using a knife on steel surfaces, abrasions and water deposits will shorten the lifespan of your grill and components.
+You can also employ a special polish for removing smudges, fingerprints, and stains if needed, but always use a soft cloth and never use anything harsher, like steel wool pads.
+Much like gouges that can result from using a knife on steel surfaces, abrasions, and water deposits will shorten the lifespan of your grill and components.
 Quick note: Since many stainless steels come with visible polishing lines, it’s important to scrub or wipe with the “grain” when cleaning.

 You can also perform a regular check to make sure grease and gunk haven't affected the performance of any of your grill's burners.
 A healthy flame on a gas grill should be blue with a yellow tip—if your flames are all yellow, turn off the grill and disconnect the fuel tank so that you can check the fuel valve pressure.
 Lastly, take a look at any hoses, such as fuel lines, on the grill.
 Even a covered outdoor grill that isn't directly exposed to the elements is affected by temperature changes, so it should be regularly inspected.

 With regular cleaning and maintenance, you won't need a deep clean very often, but you should perform one every 2-3 months, or at the very least, at the beginning and end of each grilling season.
 Before you start the deep cleaning process, make sure the grill is completely cooled after its last use.
-It's also a good idea to disconnect your gas line before deep-cleaning your grill.
+It's also a good idea to disconnect your gas line before deep cleaning your grill.

 Start the deep clean process by cleaning grill grates (detailed below).
 Once you've done that, set them aside to gain access to the flame tamers, which need to be scrubbed with a stainless steel wire brush (one of the few times you'll use a rough material on your grill).
-Upon removing the flame tamers, check the underside to see if there’s any food residue that has collected.
+Upon removing the flame tamers, check the underside to see if there’s any food residue that has been collected.

 At this point, all that should be left are the burners and (if your grill includes them) heat baffles.
 Use a grill brush to scrub each burner, one at a time.
-Having done that, it's tie to put your wire brush to use on the side walls and firebox walls, to stave off corrosion that will make the grill unusable.
+Having done that, it's time to put your wire brush to use on the side walls and firebox walls, to stave off corrosion that will make the grill unusable.
 The temperature probe on the back of the hood thermometer might also be coated with buildup, in which case it’ll need to be cleaned with Carbon-Off and a soft cloth or sponge.

 Step one is to close the lid and turn all burners to the highest heat setting to begin the burn-off process.
 After 10-15 minutes, when smoke stops flowing from the back of the grill, the burn-off process is complete.
 Switch the burners off and let the grill cool off to a moderate temperature of about 250-300 degrees Fahrenheit before scraping the residue.
 Brush back to front once on every grate before checking to see if there are any spots that need more work.